acrolinx/acrolinx-coding-guidance/topics/sdk-support.md

 * Have you really finished your integration work, or do you still have open technical questions?
 * Have you [ensured](checklist.md) that everything is fine?
+  At least the [minimal certification requirements](minimal-requirements.md) must be fulfilled.
 * Please share a Scorecard link.
 We look into the request and analyze in advance using the [request validator](https://docs.acrolinx.com/kb/en/how-to-use-the-request-validator-13730818.html), if the most prominent mistakes aren't made.